IzumiSy/kysely-migration-schema/README.md

 2. 🔍 kyrage compares it with your actual database
 3. 🚀 Automatically generates the necessary migrations
 4. ✅ Apply migrations with a single command

-Perfect for developers who love Kysely's simplicity but want to skip the manual migration writing!

 ## 📦 Installation